integration code

 Author: Valerie Baker

-There’s AGILE, RAD (Rapid Application Development), WATERFALL, etc. these are just formal structures on how a team works and communicates to execute a project (and plan goals for the project).
-Web Design can work under these systems, but often there’s not enough of a budget to formally build a team around this – and these structures pre-suppose a LOT of trust.
-“IE – I’m going to pay you $10,000/week indefinitely and I don’t know what I’m going to get?” – With some of the above that’s the nature of the relationship – you pay for a team’s time (per week, or month) and they accomplish as much as possible for you.
+There’s AGILE, RAD (Rapid Application Development), WATERFALL, etc. These are just formal structures on how a team works and communicates to execute a project (and plan goals for the project).
+Web Design can work under these systems, but often there’s not enough of a budget to formally build a team around this – and these structures presuppose a LOT of trust.
+“IE – I’m going to pay you $10,000/week indefinitely, and I don’t know what I’m going to get?” – With some of the above, that’s the nature of the relationship – you pay for a team’s time (per week, or month) and they accomplish as much as possible for you.

 Crazy, I know.